zer0def/nginxinc-kubernetes-ingress/docs-web/troubleshooting.md

 ## Potential Problems

-The table below categories some potential problems with the Ingress Controller you may encounter and suggests how to troubleshoot those problems using one or more methods from the next section.
+The table below categorizes some potential problems with the Ingress Controller you may encounter and suggests how to troubleshoot those problems using one or more methods from the next section.

 ```eval_rst
 .. list-table::